dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/server-side/index.md

 Ok, remember how we defined all our API endpoints in our controller?
 Let's map them in our router.
 You have access to methods on app `.get()`, `.post()`, and others that we won't be using.

-🚀 Use the syntax above to make routes to map to the following:
+🚀 Use syntax similar to the above to make routes to map to the following:

 * GET `/`: Call polls.getPolls and render `index` in the callback: